microsoft/secmgmt-insights-connector/README.md

 | Office 365 Management API | ActivityFeed.Read | Delegated | Read activity data for your organization |
 | Office 365 Management API | ActivityFeed.ReadDlp | Delegated | Read DLP policy events including detected sensitive data |
 | Office 365 Management API | ServiceHealth.Read | Delegated | Read service health information for your organization |

-#### Extension configuration

-Prior to using the connector you will need to modify the client identifier used for authentication.
-Perform the following to update the value

-1. Download the latest release available [here](https://aka.ms/secmgmt-insights-connector/latest)
-2. Unblock the zip file and extract the contents
-3. Replace the GUID in the *client_id* with the application identifier
-4. Add the *client_id* file to the *SecMgmtInsights.zip* archive
-5. Rename the *SecMgmtInsights.zip* file to *SecMgmtInsights.mez*
-6. Copy the *SecMgmtInsights.mez* into the *[Documents]\Microsoft Power BI Desktop\Custom Connectors* directory

-The extension provided through the [releases](https://github.com/microsoft/secmgmt-insights-connector/releases) page, is not signed because you will need to insert the client identifier for the Azure Active Directory application create using the above process.
-To perform this process start Power BI Desktop and then perform the following

-1. Click file -> options and settings -> options
-2. Click security under the global section
-3. Click *(Not Recommended) Allow any extension to load without validation or warning*

-Once you have finished testing you can sign the extension and reset this configuration.
-See [handling Power Query connector signing](https://docs.microsoft.com/power-query/HandlingConnectorSigning) for more information.

 ## Contributing